AguaClara/Textbook/Reactor Characteristics/Reactor_Characteristics.rst

     \bar{t}=\; \frac{\sum _{i=0}^{n}t_{i} \cdot C_{i}  \Delta t}{\sum _{i=0}^{n}C_{i}  \Delta t}

 Inlet and outlet boundary conditions affect the response obtained from a reactor.
 Closed reactors have little dispersion across their inlet and outlet boundaries whereas open reactors can have significant dispersion across their inlet and outlet boundaries.
 Typically open systems have no physical boundaries in the direction of flow.
 An example of an open system would be a river segment.
 Closed systems have small inlets and outlets that minimize dispersion across the inlet and outlet regions.
 An example of a closed system is a tank (or a lake) with a small inlet and outlet.
 The reactor used in the lab is closed.
-The $\bar{t}$ in equation :eq:`eq_Reactor_tbar` is the measured average residence time for the tracer in the reactor.
-For ideal closed reactors the measured residence time, $\bar{t}$, is equal to the theoretical hydraulic residence time (? = reactor volume/flow rate).
-For open reactors $\bar{t}$ can exceed the hydraulic residence time.
-If $\bar{t}$ is less than the hydraulic residence time it may indicate that the reactor contains "dead volume" or "short circuiting" such that some volume of the reactor is effectively unused.
+The :math:`\bar{t}` in equation :eq:`eq_Reactor_tbar` is the measured average residence time for the tracer in the reactor.
+For ideal closed reactors the measured residence time, :math:`\bar{t}`, is equal to the theoretical hydraulic residence time (? = reactor volume/flow rate).
+For open reactors :math:`\bar{t}` can exceed the hydraulic residence time.
+If :math:`\bar{t}` is less than the hydraulic residence time it may indicate that the reactor contains "dead volume" or "short circuiting" such that some volume of the reactor is effectively unused.

 The above equations suggest that from the reactor response to a spike input we can compute the dispersion coefficient for the reactor.
 We have two options for measuring reactor response: